 - For do it yourself hair removal — take it slow and start by experimenting with the back of your neck, chest, buttocks, back, toes, and knuckles to get the hang of it.

-If you are interested in permanent laser hair removal, it’s recommended that you meet and discuss your options with a dermatologist first.
-Your primary care provider may be able to recommend a dermatologist in the area.
-Columbia Morningside students can call Medical Services at 212-854-7426 or log-in through Open Communicator to make an appointment.
-Columbia Medical Center students can contact Student Health Services at 212-305-3400.
-If you’re not a student at Columbia, contact your health care provider or school's health service for an appointment to speak with a dermatologist
+If you're interested in permanent laser hair removal, it’s recommended that you meet and discuss your options with a dermatologist first.
+Your health care provider may be able to recommend a dermatologist in the area.

 Body hair serves many purposes — including protection from the cold, cushioning, and physical expression of sexual maturity and virility.
 If you don’t want to remove your body hair, go ahead, embrace your fuzz!
 Go with your gut and do what’s right for you (and your wallet).
 If you decide to experiment with temporary hair removal and don’t like the results, don’t sweat it — it’ll grow back.Alice!